kyle-west/dev-tools/README.md

 # What tools are avaliable?

-When loaded, the Peerfessional Dev-Tools add several additional methods to the native `console` object.
+When loaded, the Dev-Tools add several additional methods to the native `console` object.

 ## `console.addListener()` Log listeners